interledger/web-monetization-projects/packages/coil-extension/README.md

 ### Building for other environments

-During development, the extension can be built for various environments using yarn scripts.
+During development, the extension can be built for various environments using pnpm scripts.
 To do this, use the following commands:

 ```
-yarn build #development
+pnpm build #development
-yarn build-staging #staging
+pnpm build-staging #staging
-yarn build-prod #production
+pnpm build-prod #production
 ```

 By default, these scripts build the extension for Google Chrome.
 To build for a different browser, append the parameter as per the examples below:

 ```
-yarn build -- firefox
+pnpm build -- firefox
-yarn build-prod -- firefox
+pnpm build-prod -- firefox
 ```

 The browsers available to build to are the same as those described in the previous section.